marianc000/shortString/README.md

-# How many times a string length can be greater than its size in memory?
+# An efficient way of filling browser memory with garbage

-Sample code for my post https://marian-caikovski.medium.com/how-many-times-a-string-length-can-be-greater-than-its-size-in-memory-857bbe5b30ac about retrieving the totlal memory used by a web page.
+Sample code for my post https://marian-caikovski.medium.com/an-efficient-way-of-filling-browser-memory-with-garbage-da69cf1eb905 about recording the total memory used by a web page.
+Why 13 characters can occupy megabytes of memory?
-When you assign a string variable to another variable, you assign a reference to the string and not its value.
-The string is not copied.
-512,000,000 characters long string needs ~1 MB of memory.